 Summary of the Book Review: Cohen-Tannoudji – Quantum Mechanics

 To summarize our book review: Cohen-Tannoudji – quantum mechanics, it is probably the most complete book series about quantum mechanics there is.
 That alone makes it worth the money, and it is not inexpensive.
 But the old saying you get what you pay for applies here.
 With a great motivation, lots of images, an abundance of formulas, and many exercises, partly solved, this book deserves our blessings.
-If you are truly serious about learning quantum mechanics, you should certainly consider getting both volume one and volume two.
+If you are truly serious about learning quantum mechanics, you should consider getting both volume one and two.
 You may save some bucks by buying the two volume set or choosing the used books options under the links.
 Alternatively, you may want to check out our complete list of best quantum physics books for beginners.

 |Motivation:||(5.0 / 5)|